 You are here

-The Laser Ion Source & Polarized Beams group (in short T_RILIS) is now called "Laser Applications" group within the Ion Sources & Targets R&D department of TRIUMF accelerator division.
-Its mission is to provide radioactive ion beams (RIB) at highest efficiency and intensity, as well as nuclear spin polarized RIB.
-To that end the laser applications group operates beam delivery facilities (i) resonant ioinzation laser ion sources, and (ii) the polarizer, a collinear fast beam laser spectroscopy beamline for optical pumping and spin polarization.
-About 75% of all delivered RIB are currently laser ionized.
+The "Laser Applications" group is part of accelerator division's Ion Sources & Targets R&D department.
+Its mission is to develop and deliver radioactive ion beams (RIB) at highest intensity and purity, as well as nuclear spin polarized RIB.
+To that end the laser applications group operates several beam delivery facilities:

 The group operates 3 laser laboratory locations with: (1) two on-line laser ion source laboratories (T_RILIS and A_LIS), (2) off-line laser ion source test stand & laser lab, and (3) polarizer laser lab.